 This project and website also serves as a community resource, allowing local community members to explore and discover an expanding archival collection dedicated to preserving the history and memory of those buried at the cemetery.

-The Rose Hill Cemetery Place-Based Learning Project is directed by Shannon Peck-Bartle.
-Ms. Peck-Bartle holds a M.A. in Applied Anthropology from the University of South Florida and is a doctoral student in the College of Education at the University of South Florida.
-Ms. Peck-Bartle is a founding member of the African American Cemetery Alliance of Tampa Bay (www.aacatb.org).
-She has been teaching secondary social studies with the Hillsborough County School District since 2004.
+The Rose Hill Cemetery Place-Based Learning Project is directed by Shannon Peck-Bartle, Ph.D.
+Dr. Peck-Bartle holds a M.A. in Applied Anthropology from the University of South Florida and a doctorate degree in Curriculum and Instructional Design from the University of South Florida.
+Dr. Peck-Bartle is a founding member of the African American Cemetery Alliance of Tampa Bay (www.aacatb.org).
+She taught secondary social studies with the Hillsborough County School District for 17 years.

 Place- Based Learning

 Place-based learning is an instructional design that integrates the role of place, identity, and student agency.
 It shares student-centered characteristics with several other learning strategies including project-based, problem-based, inquiry-based, community-centered, and service-based learning.
 This learning strategy encourages critical analysis of the role place plays in the shaping of individual, community, and national identities.